openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 # Chapter 2: Actions and Attributes #

 The Introduction and Chapter 1 provided you with the core mechanic for action resolution as well as a brief overview of what the different attributes are used for.
 This chapter will delve a little bit deeper, explaining when to make different types of action rolls and how to interpret the results.

 ## When to Roll the Dice

-*Open Legend* is about creating great stories full of epic moments of heroism, and you roll dice to determine the outcome of those moments.
+Open Legend is about creating great stories full of epic moments of heroism, and you will roll dice to determine the outcome of those moments.
 In short, you only need to make action rolls when the outcome of the intended action plays a significant role in the story.
 In combat, for example, you'll be making plenty of action rolls to clash blades, sling spells, shoot blasters, and leap over treacherous chasms.
 But you don't need to roll a Persuasion check every time you go to buy something from the bazaar, and you don't need to roll Logic to remember where you left your multi-pass.

-*Open Legend* includes a number of Extraordinary attributes that can be used to represent futuristic theoretical science, magic, or inherent supernatural capabilities.
+Open Legend includes a number of Extraordinary attributes that can be used to represent futuristic theoretical science, magic, or inherent supernatural capabilities.
 For all other types of attribute, you can make an action roll with an attribute score of zero, but Extraordinary attributes require a minimum score of 1 in order to attempt a roll.

 ## Every Roll Matters

-Another important point in *Open Legend* is that every action roll should drive the story in a new direction, for better or worse.
+Another important point in Open Legend is that every action roll should drive the story in a new direction, for better or worse.
 A failed roll should not let the story stagnate, nor should a failure be easily negated by a successful roll from another character.

 If you look back to the Core Mechanic, you can see that a simple failure is not an option: